RichBurman/Project_2_Football_Quiz/README.md

 ## Possible Future Features to Implement

-- New question to appear after the previous question has been answered.
-This would allow the next button to be removed and allows for easier navigation of the website for the user
+- New question to appear automatically after the previous question has been answered.
+This would allow the next button to be removed and allows for easier navigation of the website for the user.
 - Once the user has selected an answer, the correct answer to show green, even if the user has selected the wrong answer.
 This would inform the User of the correct answer.
 - Improved styling of the website.
 The website has basic styling and could be improved with images and further css styling to enhance the overall look of the website.
 - A high score page.
 This would take the user name (which was inputted before starting the Quiz) and place their score out of 10 on a leader board.